Thrasybulus: Coup of 411 BC

 In 413 BC, a massive Athenian expedition force was obliterated in Sicily.
 In the wake of this defeat, Athens found itself facing a crisis of unprecedented magnitude.
 Cities throughout its Aegean empire began to rebel, and a Peloponnesian fleet sailed to assist them.
 Seeking to contain the crisis, Athens tapped its reserve fund to rebuild its fleet and dispatched what ships it had to establish an advance naval base at Samos.

 In this general atmosphere of crisis, aristocrats at Athens who had long desired to overthrow the democracy there began to agitate publicly for a change of government, and formed a conspiracy to bring an oligarchy to power in Athens.
 Their plans included recalling Alcibiades, who had been exiled by the democratic government.
 These oligarchs initiated their plans at Samos, where they successfully encouraged a number of Samian oligarchs to begin a similar conspiracy.

-A dispute has arisen among modern historians over Thrasybulus' involvement in this plot.
+A dispute has arisen among modern historians over Thrasybulus's involvement in this plot.
 Donald Kagan has suggested that Thrasybulus was one of the founding members of the scheme and was willing to support moderate oligarchy, but was alienated by the extreme actions taken by the plotters.
 R. J. Buck, on the other hand, maintains that Thrasybulus was probably never involved in the plot, possibly because he was absent from Samos at the time of its inception.